 Since the 13th century, humans have been fascinated with the capabilities of firearms.
-Over time, there have been constant improvements in the design, capacity and mechanics behind each and every gun.
-And guns have always filled people with fascination for their technical complexity, if not respect for their power.
+Over time, there have been constant improvements in the design, capacity, and mechanics behind each gun.
+Guns have always filled people with fascination for their technical complexity, if not respect for their power.

 The Bureau of Alcohol, Tobacco, Firearms and Explosives reports that 5,459,240 new firearms were manufactured in 2010 and another 3,252,404 firearms were imported into the United States that same year.
-At some point, each of those guns must be repaired, cleaned and inspected to maintain safety precautions and keep it in working order.
+At some point, each of those guns must be repaired, cleaned, and inspected to maintain safety precautions and keep them in working order.

-Who wouldn’t want to get paid to do something so exciting and enjoyable?
+Who wouldn’t want to get paid to do something they enjoy?
 Becoming a gunsmith allows you to learn practical skills that you can use with your own firearms and to supplement your current income.
 It can be a flexible business that you can tailor to your own work hours, or you can transform your expertise into a good full-time living.